-The firm shall present its account in the annual report, in an appendix to the annual report or on its website.
-If the account is not included in or appended to the annual report, the firm shall disclose in its annual report where the information is published.
+The firm can present the information in the annual report, in an appendix to the annual report or on its website.
+If the information is not included in or appended to the annual report, the firm should disclose in its annual report where the information is published.

-The account shall be available for at least one year after its publication.
+The information should be available for at least one year after its disclosure.